-- Refer all women to Ready to COPE to receive ongoing information and support strategies throughout her pregnancy and /or the postnatal period. - Provide the woman with quality information about anxiety see COPE consumer fact sheet.
+- Refer all women to Ready to COPE to receive ongoing information and support strategies throughout her pregnancy and/or the postnatal period. - Provide the woman with quality information about anxiety see COPE consumer fact sheet.

-• Provide details of helplines if she is feeling distressed and needs support.
+- Provide details of helplines if she is feeling distressed and needs support. - Offer information to the woman's partner/others.